 Sometimes you can’t have it all because the campsite is too small.
 Or maybe you’re just a light camper and you don’t think you need any extras.

-Here are a few things you might forget about when setting up a tent at your campsite.
+Here are a few things you might forget about when preparing your campsite.

 Campsites get messy and dirty.
 Restrooms may be available to rinse off small items.
 But you may want to find a campsite that has a picnic table or other areas to set up space for cleaning things off.

-A small Tupperware can serve as a sink dish for reusable tableware or other things that fall in the dirt.
-You may want to hang a clothesline to dry socks or air out your backpack.
+A small plastic container can serve as a sink dish for reusable tableware or other things that fall in the dirt.
+You may want to hang a clothesline to dry socks or air out your favorite hiking backpack.

 In any case, don’t forget someplace to dust off your hiking boots!